drshahizan/HPDP/2425/assignment/A2/bdm/Transformer/big_data.md

 | └─ max_single_amount  | └─ Maximum single transaction amount in the last hour.                      |
 | is_fraud              | Whether the transaction was fraudulent (True or False).                     |

+---

-## Task 2: Load and Inspect Data <br>
+## 🔍 Task 2: Load and Inspect Data
-To start working with our dataset, we used Pandas, a popular Python library for data analysis.
-We loaded the full CSV file using pandas.read_csv() and understand what kind of data it has.
-We looked at the number of rows and columns (called the shape), the names of the columns, and the data types for each column.
+To start working with our dataset, we used **Pandas**, a popular Python library for data analysis.
+We loaded the full CSV file using `pandas.read_csv()` and looked at:
+- the number of rows and columns (called the **shape**),
+- the names of the columns, and
+- the **data types** for each column.

+This first step helped us understand what kind of data we’re working with and prepared us for further data handling tasks.